The role of science in legal research: expanding the limits of legal projects

 The participation at the networking dinner is free of charge for the course participants.

-- Thomas Neumann, Associate professor, Department of Law, Aalborg University
+- Viktoria Obolevich, Postdoctoral Researcher, Department of Law, Aarhus University

 The discussions during both days will be guided by the participants’ project descriptions.
 Participants should be prepared to briefly introduce their own project and actively engage in constructive discussion about their peers’ projects.
 (Each participant will serve as a discussant for one project description.)